fiesta-iot/ExperimentManagementConsole/README.md

 You would need to get authentication token first from the FIESTA-IoT OpenAM server.
 Once it is available you can access using the following:
 `<HOST>/experimentConsole/experimentConsole.jsp?iPlanetDirectoryPro=<TOKEN>`

+### Authors

+This work is (c) by Rachit Agarwal, Inria

+### Licence

+This component is licensed under a GPL V3.

+### Acknowledgement

+This work is funded by the European project\Federated Interoperable Semantic IoT/cloud Testbeds and Applications (FIESTA-IoT) from the European Union’s Horizon 2020 Programme with the Grant Agreement No. CNECT-ICT-643943.
+The authors would also like to thank the FIESTA-IoT consortium for the fruitful discussions.